Todd and Julie Chrisley Get Into Fight About His Lies on Family's Show

-Todd and Julie Chrisley Get Into Fight About His Lies in Premiere of 'Chrisley Knows Best'
+Todd and Julie Chrisley Get Into Fight About His Lies in 'Chrisley Knows Best' Premiere

 Savannah Chrisley Explains What Todd and Julie's Life Is Like in…